CodeBySRY/First-Semester/CS101/Concepts/Miscellaneous/ReadMe.md

     return 0;
 }
 ```

+> [!NOTE]
-- An interesting thing is that even though the x value does not correspond to this case, it still executes, just because of the omission of break; in the previous case.
+> An interesting thing is that even though the `x` value does not correspond to this case, it still executes, just because of the omission of break; in the previous case.

 ---
 ### Infinite Loop Example with User Input
 ```cpp